UCL-CCS/esmacs-input-creation-docs/docs/generate_bac_inputs.md

 For upload into BAC a particular arrangement of files is needed.

-Create a directory, names using the lowercase version of the ligand residue name:
+Create a directory, named using the lowercase version of the ligand residue name:

 ```
 mkdir l01